 Occupational therapy is the art and science of facilitating participation in occupations.
 The core concepts and knowledge base of occupational therapy come from the study of human occupation.
 Occupational therapists use purposeful and meaningful occupations to evaluate and address the needs of individuals who have a disorder, impairment, or activity limitation that interferes with their ability to participate in daily life.
 Occupational therapists promote health, well-being and life satisfaction.
-Persons wishing to be licensed and practice as an occupational therapist must have at least a Master’s degree in occupational therapy.
+Persons wishing to to licensed and practice as an occupational therapist must have at least a Master's degree in occupational therapy.

 The Occupational Therapy Program is a 2-year graduate program, following completion of an undergraduate degree.
 Students who complete the Occupational Therapy Program are eligible to take the national certification examination given by the National Board for Certification in Occupational Therapy and apply for licensure in those states requiring it.

 There are two routes of entry to the Occupational Therapy Program

 - MS Transition Program (BS/BA degree in another field) (deadline to apply May 1st)

 - A BS in Occupational Science degree (BSOS seniors and current MS Transition students) (deadline to apply Feb.
 1st)

 Once in the MS in Occupational Therapy Program (see below):